Rektorian/LangChain/README.md

 # LangChain
-A repository to store LangChain projects
+A repository to store LangChain projects.
+Stay tuned for updates...